dftbplus/skpar/docs/source/reference.tasks.rst

         - run: [command, work_directory, input, output]

-Run-tasks help to define model that must be optimised in a flexible way, depending on the specific problem *without* modifying SKOPT.
+Run-tasks help to define model that must be optimised in a flexible way, depending on the specific problem *without* modifying SKPAR.

 The mandatory ``command`` argument is a string or list of strings and may include options and arguments of an external executable,